chocolate-doom/chocolate-doom/README.md

 **Improvements**

+ * `Double click acts as "Use"` mouse setting is now false by default, as Zodomaniac pointed out that in Crispy the right mouse button can be assigned e.g. for quick reverse.
+ * Joystick jump button can now be assigned, contributed by Jeff Green.
  * Crispy's own WAD autoload mechanism has been replaced by Choco's one, autoloading files from `doom-all` subdirectory of config directory.
  * Item position in Crispness menu is now remembered as well as in the rest of Doom menu, fixing the non-Doominess spotted by JNechaevsky.
  * Drag-and-drop of .bex files is now allowed.